 Jan Deckers was a Belgian artist who was born in Antwerp in 1865 and died in Brasschaat in 1942.
-He was a painter, watercolorist and pastelist.
+He was a painter, watercolorist and crayon painter.
 Son of Frans and brother of Edward Deckers.
-Training evening lessons in painting at the Academy in Antwerp under the direction of Ch.
-Leave, afterwards day lessons led by Luc Schaefels and Eugène Joors.
+Took evening lessons in painting at the Academy in Antwerp under the direction of Ch.
+Leave, then took day classes led by Luc Schaefels and Eugène Joors.
 Subsequently worked in a decorative arts studio in Paris.
-A few years later became a drawing teacher in Borgerhout.
+A few years later he became a drawing teacher in Borgerhout.
 He was inspired by the landscape, including the Brasschaatse heide, but also painted flowers and still lifes.
 Was a member of the Antwerp Painters.
 Participated in, among other things, the 'Exposition des Beaux-Arts' in Ghent in 1923 on the occasion of the Ghent Floralies.
 Source: PIRON.